 When available, they will be dispatched to support large air tanker assignments according to agency policy.
 Leadplanes/ASM are multi-engine and the pilots are IFR qualified.
 Flight before/after civil twilight is allowed for non-tactical flight.
-Some leadplanes/ASM pilots are qualified to direct MAFFS, and some to direct VLATs - very large airtankers.

 Leadplanes assigned to a unit may be dispatched direct to meet the unit's mutual assistance areas of influence with notification to the coordination center within 15 minutes of commitment, followed by a resource order.